 But…. you also know how nerve-wracking this interview can be.

-You also start thinking of some possible social work interview questions.
+You also start thinking of some likely social work interview questions.

 How Do You Ace Your Job Interview?